 The main focus was on the brand name, which occupied the middle line and was presented not as text but as a full graphic element.
 The letters were white, outlined in black, effectively standing out against the dark background.
 The design of this line was characterized by the designers’ effort to maintain symmetry, significantly reducing the size of the “U.” It was centered and appeared as a lowercase glyph surrounded by uppercase letters.

-The font was extra bold, geometric, slightly angular, and sans-serif, reflecting the company’s desire to quickly attract clients and intrigue and interest them in their cars.
-The circle was overlaid with widely spread wings—a symbol of high speed, crucial for sports cars.
+The font was extra-bold, geometric, slightly angular, and sans-serif, reflecting the company’s desire to quickly attract clients and intrigue them with its cars.
+The circle was overlaid with widely spread wings, a symbol of high speed, crucial for sports cars.

 1971 – 1995

-The emblem of Stutz Motor Company drastically changed its content but retained its shape – it remained the same.
-It was still a circle but now clearly resembled a heraldic roundel.
+The emblem of Stutz Motor Company underwent a drastic change in content but retained its shape.
+It was still a circle, but now clearly resembled a heraldic roundel.
 It featured:

 - An accentuated center with a key detail.